March 20, 2020

 BENEATH THE 12-MILE REEF (1953)

 20th Century Fox distributed this one-hundred-two-minute, big-budget film, the third motion picture made in CinemaScope.
 This fad was a stand-out element of the film.
 It alone may account for its box office success, though its two young co-stars might have contributed.
 The widescreen format enhances some nice underwater sequences by the film's cinematographer, Edward Cronjagerand, and his occasional sunset or sunrise near Tarpon Springs, Florida.
 But on terra firma, it is a routine romantic drama centered around family heritage amid ‘the most dangerous of all occupations, sponge diving.’
-Not firemen.
-Not bomb disposal personnel or a high wire aerialist over Niagara Falls.
+Not firefighters.
+Not police officers.
+Not bomb disposal personnel.
 Intertwined is an ethnic war between Greek culture and sponge pirates, the Conch fishermen.
-Not a complex plot.

 As the credits open, the composer of the film may stump you, but the music becomes unmistakably Bernard Herrmann.
 The harp played a role in a number of his scores and it is used appropriately during some underwater sequences.
-There is one scene, however, where the score nearly overkills as symbols crash and french horns soar as we watch two lowly fishing boats creep out into the gulf during a calm sunrise.
-But without a doubt, Herrmann’s score enhances the film nearly as much as CinemaScope.
+There is one scene, however, where the score is nearly overkill as symbols crash and French horns soar as we watch two lowly fishing boats creep out into the gulf during a calm sunrise.
+But without a doubt, Herrmann’s score enhances the film.

 Swashbuckling Gilbert Roland, with shirt unbuttoned forming a vee, is in command of the film in its early going, making it more fun.
 His swagger and confidence are indelibly imprinted on his son, Robert Wagner, who, oddly, along with his on-screen sister, are the only Greeks in the film without a hint of an accent.
 But Wagner’s curly studio permanent is pure family lineage.
 Completing the trio of spongers is heavily accented, J. Carrol Naish.